devwheel/devwheel.github.io/_posts/ACS Integration.markdown

 ## Bundling

+We now need to run a few commands to get the SDK and setup up the project for bundling the final JS file, which I’ll call bundle.js.
+- npm install (creates the package.lock.json file)
+- npm init -y (creates the package.json)
+- npm install --global webpack@4.32.2  (I seemed to have to do a global install of the webpack tools)
+- npm install --global webpack-cli@3.3.2
+- npm install --global webpack-dev-server@3.5.1
+- npm install webpack@4.32.2 --save-dev (These commands will add dependencies in the config file)
+- npm install webpack-cli@3.3.2 --save-dev
+- npm install webpack-dev-server@3.5.1 --save-dev
+- npm install @azure/communication-common –save (Add the ACS JS SDKs and creates dependencies)
+- npm install @azure/communication-calling –save

+At this point we should have the ACS SDK and the Webpack tooling installed into our project and a couple of files that we would typically had to our project; the package.lock.json and the package.json files.
+We will need to change the main entry from whatever is created to webpack.config.js

+Create a webpack.config.js file in your project root.
+This is where we configure our bundling.

+I have modified my webpack.config.js to read:

+My code for the video is in the “entry” setting (Index.js).
+The output bundle will be in the Bundle.js file.
+You should now be ready to create your first bundle.
+Run the following command:  npx webpack-cli --config ./webpack.config.js –debug You can now go look at the resulting bundle in your output directory.
+You would need to then add this bundle to your project.

 ## Automating the Bundle
+Dropping to a command prompt every time you make a change to your index.js file would be painful.
+Therefore, we will leverage the NPM Task Runner extension.
+I created a before build task as shown below.

 ## Summary
 I know there is a lot of information in this article, and probably a few inaccuracies but the goal was to highlight the ability to add video calling to an application and get the SDK working in a ASP.Net Web Application.
 I have also put the code that I used in this example in a Github Repo.